therion23/datfiles/Palm/README.md

 # tl;dr
 No DATs are available yet.
 They will be pushed as they reach collection grade.

+# First things first
+A big thank you to the following:
+- John Doe (T-En maintainer)
+- rygar997
+- Newpain
+And of course the whole PalmDB community, especially scienceapps and musashi for supplying fodder for these DATs

 # Preface
 I got my first Palm in 1998, and have been collecting software for the platform ever since.
 As it is right now, i have this "unsorted" folder amounting to around 900'000 files, and it is about time that gets properly catalogue'd.